Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Prompts Used in Our Models

 \section{Prompts Used in Our Models}

 In this section, we elaborate on the prompts used for training and testing our models.
-We detail the prompts for single-shot video captioning and narration captioning in Section~\ref{supp_sec:single_shot_cap_prompt}.
-For video summarization models like SUM-shot, SUM-holistic, and SUM-text, the prompts are thoroughly explained in Section~\ref{supp_sec:single_video_sum_prompt}.
+We detail the prompts for single-shot video captioning and narration captioning in Sec.~\ref{supp_sec:single_shot_cap_prompt}.
+For video summarization models like SUM-shot, SUM-holistic, and SUM-text, the prompts are thoroughly explained in Sec.~\ref{supp_sec:single_video_sum_prompt}.